Skip to content

 • You can activate and deactivate a participant, meaning that it is actively working on something:

-Hylimo automatically infers where to place the arrow between participants sending/receiving a message: In general, a sent message is sent on the right and a received message is received on the left side of the indicator (this is a simplified, slightly incorrect explanation for the sake of brevity).
-These left and right coordinates show exactly the points where a message will be send/received from.
+Hylimo automatically infers where to place the arrow between participants sending/receiving a message: In general, a sent message is sent on the right and a received message is received on the left side of the activity indicator.

 Messages